Slow or inconsistent home and office broadband speeds are a major frustration for most people.

 - Fibre optic cabling is used at every stage of the connection. these types of service are called fibre to the home (or ftth).
 Depending on the website you are reading and the information you have access to, the same type of connection is also called fibre to the building (fttb) and fibre to the property (fttp).
 In practice, these terms all mean the same thing.
 In a fibre to the home connection, fibre optic cabling is used at every stage of the connection.
 This means little to no interference or interruption to the broadband connection before it reaches the property.

-- Sometimes fibre optic cabling is not available to the property which has broadband installed. in many cases excellent broadband still be enjoyed via fibre to the cabinet installations.
+- Sometimes fibre optic cabling is not available to the property which has broadband installed.
+In many cases excellent broadband can still be enjoyed via fibre to the cabinet installations.
 With a fibre to the cabinet installation (also called fttc or “fibre to the exchange”) fibre optic cabling is used for the majority of the connection.
 Copper cabling is then used from the nearest exchange to the property itself.

 - If the cabling used as part of a fttc connection is coaxial cable then the speed which can be served is typically superior to standard fttc connections using copper cable.